jlapeyre/Symata.jl/README.md

 only fixes for changing dependencies.

 Most of Symata's functionality in Julia v0.5 is preserved in v0.6.
-Even less functionality was lost in upgrading from v0.6 to v0.7-beta.
+Almost all functionality lost has been regained in upgrading from v0.6 to v0.7-beta.
-Development will focus on regaining the functionality that Symata had on Julia v0.5.
+Approximately 200 more tests pass on v0.7-beta than on v0.6.

 NOTE: The syntax for `PatternTest` has been changed, but is not reflected in many examples, such as the Jupyter notebooks.
 Do `symata > ?
 PatternTest`,